 The reality is that it is the deprivation of these foods that creates this response, not a failure on our part or lack of willpower.
 The deprivation heightens the desire.
 It is just the way our bodies and our minds are wired, it is biology and psychology.

-So what is the antidote?
+So, what is the antidote?
 Permission without guilt.
-Permission, wrapped up in mindfulness is the antidote to feeling out of control and all the emotions that come along with that.
+Permission, wrapped up in mindfulness is the antidote to feeling out of control with food.
 When we give ourselves full permission while staying mindful, food loses its control over us.
-In our diet obsessed world it may seem scary to offer yourself full permission, but it can be transformative.
+In our diet obsessed world, it may seem scary to offer yourself full permission, but it can be transformative.

 You might experiment with giving yourself full permission with certain foods that bring forth that feeling of being out of control.
 Maybe its cookies or maybe it’s a certain pie you really enjoy.
 Find a food that challenges you and try to really tune in instead of out.

 - What flavors do I taste?

 - Is there a point where it doesn’t taste as good as the first couple of bites?

 - What would it be like to know you can have more later or tomorrow?